Esther Bloom: Storylines

 Esther survives and is angry at Jack for not believing her.
 Ruby returns and Esther decides to move to Spain to run a bar with Ruby.
 She decides not to tell anyone but Jack walks in on her packing.
 They argue, and Jack tells her he never wants to see her again, as he didn't want her to leave as she was the only person he has left for Frankie memories.
 Esther runs into Grace in the village and tells her that she's leaving.
 Grace apologises for not speaking to her and they say an emotional goodbye.
 Esther calls Grace her " Guardian Angel" and they kiss which is witnessed by Glenn.
 Esther meets up with Jack in The Bean and they have a heart to heart and Jack says she will always be family.
 They make one last stop to The Hutch where she says goodbye to Darren, Nancy, Tom, Charlie and Oscar.
 Esther and Ruby get into the taxi and they find a large sum of money.
 Ruby asks where did it come from and Esther looks behind her and sees Grace who blows a kiss and Esther replies "My Guardian Angel".
 They then leave for Spain and Esther finally gets her happy ending.

 Reception

 A writer from MSN branded Esther a "budding fashion designer".
 In a poll created by E4, viewers voted Esther as the character most suitable for a lifelong best friend.
 A reporter from the Huddersfield Daily Examiner said that the Company magazine episodes were "a big week" for Esther.
 While a Liverpool Echo critic bemoaned Esther's "harsh words" resulting in Jack's heart attack, noting that the character had been through worse such as brankruptcy and prison time.
 All About Soap journalist Kerry Barrett said viewers should "watch out" for Franks amongst other cast members, who she felt "all act their socks off" during the Enjoy The Ride storyline.
+In 2018, Susannah Alexander from Digital Spy noted that fans were "desperate" for Esther to "pull through" after being accidentally spiked by Darcy Wilde (Aisling Jarrett-Gavin).